yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Falcon-Mode.rst

 The resulting ``fitImage`` file in the boot directory of rootfs is produced with the constituent binaries pre-signed with x509 certificates.
-This file is authenticated from TIFS at boot time which allows for a lower boot time than authenticating on the R5 core.
+This file is authenticated from TIFS at boot time, which allows for a lower boot time than authenticating on the R5 core.

 -------------------